ivanbogomoloff/binaryheapjs/README.md

-##Binary heap implementation on Javascript
+##Binary heap (Sorting tree, Priority queue) implementation on Javascript
 Can use this code for priority queue implementation

 Examples for max heap: